rust-lang/async-book/src/part-guide/adv-async-await.md

 Cancellation can be initiated in a few ways:

-- calling [`abort`](https://docs.rs/tokio/latest/tokio/task/struct.JoinHandle.html#method.abort) on a task's 'JoinHandle' (or an `AbortHandle`),
+- Calling [`abort`](https://docs.rs/tokio/latest/tokio/task/struct.JoinHandle.html#method.abort) on a task's 'JoinHandle' (or an `AbortHandle`).
-- via a [`CancellationToken`](https://docs.rs/tokio-util/latest/tokio_util/sync/struct.CancellationToken.html) (which requires the future being cancelled to notice the token and cooperatively cancel itself),
+- Via a [`CancellationToken`](https://docs.rs/tokio-util/latest/tokio_util/sync/struct.CancellationToken.html) (which requires the future being cancelled to notice the token and cooperatively cancel itself).
-- implicitly, by a function or macro like [`select`](https://docs.rs/tokio/latest/tokio/macro.select.html),
+- Implicitly, by a function or macro like [`select`](https://docs.rs/tokio/latest/tokio/macro.select.html).
-- by simply dropping a future if you have a direct reference to it.
+- By simply dropping a future if you own it.

 The first two are specific to Tokio, though most runtimes provide similar facilities.
-The second requires cooperation of the future being cancelled, but the others do not.
-In these other cases, the cancelled future will get no notification of cancellation and no opportunity to clean up (besides its destructor).
-Note that even if a future has a cancellation token, it can still be cancelled via the other methods which won't trigger the cancellation token.
+The second requires cooperation of the future being canceled, but the others do not.
+In these other cases, the canceled future will get no notification of cancellation and no opportunity to clean up (besides its destructor).
+Note that even if a future has a cancellation token, it can still be canceled via the other methods which won't trigger the cancellation token.

 From the perspective of writing async code (in async functions, blocks, futures, etc.), the code might stop executing at any `await` (including hidden ones in macros) and never start again.
 In order for your code to be correct (specifically to be *cancellation safe*), it must never leave any data in an inconsistent state at any await point.

 An example of how this can go wrong is if an async function reads data into an internal buffer, then awaits the next datum.
-If reading the data is destructive (i.e., cannot be re-read from the original source) and the async function is cancelled, then the internal buffer will be dropped, and the data in it will be lost.
+If reading the data is destructive (i.e., cannot be re-read from the original source) and the async function is canceled, then the internal buffer will be dropped, and the data in it will be lost.

 We'll be coming back to cancellation and cancellation safety a few times in this guide, and there is a whole [chapter]() on the topic in the reference section.

 ## Async blocks

-A regular block in Rust (`{ ... }`) groups code together in the source and creates a scope of encapsulation for names.
-At runtime, the block is executed in order and evaluates to the value of it's last expression (or void (`()`) if there is no trailing expression).
+A regular block (`{ ... }`) groups code together in the source and creates a scope of encapsulation for names.
+At runtime, the block is executed in order and evaluates to the value of its last expression (or the unit type (`()`) if there is no trailing expression).

 Similarly to async functions, an async block is a deferred version of a regular block.
 An async block scopes code and names together, but at runtime it is not immediately executed and evaluates to a future.
 To execute the block and obtain the result, it must be `await`ed.
 E.g.,